 When the host driver runs a guest program on the RISC Zero zkVM, its operations create an

 execution trace.
 The trace is subject to

 constraints that include expected RISC-V instruction set behaviors and an expectation that memory register contents have not been modified out of turn.
-For more details, see this explanation of seal construction.
+For more details, see our STARK by Hand explainer.
 Importantly, these constraints are checked in a way that does not disclose the zkVM's operations or contents.

 What this means for Alice: She's able to satisfy Bob's password requirements while maintaining full privacy of her password: Alice's password never left her machine, and the receipt communicates no knowledge about her password (aside from the fact that it satisfies Bob's requirements).

 Taken on their own, these constraints on computational integrity don't tell Bob which program instructions have been executed.
 If we stopped here, Alice might run a modified program that checked her password but substituted an alternate, attacker-chosen password prior to hash generation.

 Bob's receipt validation process also confirms that the correct program was executed.
 Bob validates the receipt using an